 The largest cause of lung cancer among non-smokers is Radon Gas.
 This colorless, odorless decay product of uranium forms as a gas in the soil underneath homes and buildings.
-The gas can be found everywhere inside homes and buildings.
-As the Radon gas moves up towards the foundation through the soil, it works itself into homes and buildings through cracks, construction joint gaps, sump pumps, and around pipe/wire intrusions.
+Radon can be found everywhere inside homes and buildings.
+As the gas moves up towards the foundation through the soil, it works itself into homes and buildings through cracks, construction joint gaps, sump pumps, and around pipe/wire intrusions.
 Radon Gas levels is typically found to be the highest in the lowest areas of a home or building.

 According to the EPA and the United States Surgeon General there are 21,000 lung cancer deaths a year because of radon gas exposure.
 The EPA also recommends that all homes be tested for radon gas.
 When levels of 4 pc/L (pico-curies per liter: the scientific measurement for radioactive products) and above are found, the EPA recommends the home or building to be mitigated.